avaneev/prvhash/README.md

 How does it work?
 First of all, this PRNG system, represented by the hash function, does not work with numbers in a common sense: it works with entropy, or random sequences of bits.
-The current "expression" of system's overall internal entropy (which is almost uniformly-random) - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a random value.
+The current "expression" of system's overall internal entropy (which is almost uniformly-random with a few anomalies) - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a similar random value.
 Such multiplication changes the `Seed` into a logarithmic-like distribution, dividing (in distribution sense) its lower and higher 32-bit parts.
 The lower 32 bits of the `Seed` are then updated by a mix of its own higher 32 bits, the hash word produced on previous rounds, and the message.
 The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal and hash word's entropy; message's distribution becomes irrelevant.
 The message "shifts" the system into a new state, predictated by previous messages.
 Mixing the `Seed` with the hash word partly restores the normal distribution of `Seed`'s and `lcg`'s lower 32 bits.
 Iterative mixing of the hash words with the `Seed` assures that the resulting hashes follow normal distribution and uniformity, irrespective of the distribution anomalies of the `Seed` itself.
+The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to 32 bits of external (message) entropy.

 With PRVHASH it is possible to give names to random number generators: for example, pass a word "Michelle" to the hashing function, and then the